joshduff95/vanityTestProject/README.md

 3. What would you have done with more time?
 We know you have a life.
 - I would create a mor complex dictionary so we can find more vanity options for words.
 - Create different options for when the caller calls in case they don't like the options that are given
+- Add a check to see if the number has already been added and if it is just pull the info from the database.
+This would allow me to skip the creating and scoring step.